edgonzales/automation-task/README.md

 <img src="https://i.imgur.com/6YYdSYE.png">

 Enhancements
+- Simplify the intro steps to make it easier to parametize
 - Parametize the automation using https://playwright.dev/docs/test-parameterize and https://www.npmjs.com/package/csv-parse
 - Apply POM, creating pages and components

 Bugs
-- Modify the intro steps to decrease soft assertion errors.
 - Nested for-loop is iterating through items that are not part of the results screen
 - Some products do not allow the increase in quantity by more than 1.
 Apply conditional logic to check for this.